 I love to plan and to stay as organised as possible and as a busy, working Mum of two, it’s essential.
 Otherwise I just wouldn’t get everything done.

 I’d love to hear more about how you stay organised and plan your day too!

 For me, it’s an Erin Condren LifePlanner.
 What do you like to plan with?

-You might prefer a wall planner, a diary or just a plain piece of paper for each day.
+You might prefer a wall planner, a diary or just a plain piece of paper for planning your day each day.